QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

 **Training and Testing Models**

-Keras allows for easy training using the :code:`model.fit(x_train, y_train, epochs)` method.
+Keras allows for easy training using the ``model.fit(x_train, y_train, epochs)`` method.
 This method iterates through our training set once for each epoch.

 .. code-block::

     # Train model with training data
     model.fit(X_train, y_train, epochs=5)

 Finally, let's visualize our neural networks accuracy by plotting its predictions alongside the historical prices changes.
-We can use :code:`model.predict(x_test)` to retrieve our model's predictions on the test set.
+We can use ``model.predict(x_test)`` to retrieve our model's predictions on the test set.
 Then we can format our predicted prices and actual historical changes in a dataframe, and plot that dataframe.

 .. code-block::